mtszkarbowiak/ktl/README.md

 ## II.
 Objectives

 - **Game Development**: The library is designed to be used in a game development environment where performance is a critical concern.
+As the primary source of performance issues in games is memory management, the library provides a set of data structures and algorithms that are designed to be efficient and flexible in terms of memory usage.
-- **Parity with Flax Engine**: The library was originaly created as a replacement for the Flax Engine's core library.
-In future, it is hoped to replace the contemporary solution.
+- **Parity with [Flax Engine](https://github.com/FlaxEngine/FlaxEngine)**: The library was originaly created as a replacement for the Flax Engine's core library.
+Making improvements required changing the design on the conceptual level thus it deviated too much for drop-in replacement.

-Motivations:

-- **Contributions**: The library is designed to be a contribution to the game development community.
-- **Personal Development**: The library is a personal project to learn more about game development and C++ programming.
-- **Example of My Work**: The library is an example of my work for potential employers and collaborators.

 ## III.
 Key Assumptions

 1. **Performance Priority**: The library is designed to be used in a game development environment where performance is a critical concern.
+It is assumed that handling memory correctly is the cornerstone of performance.
-2. **C++14**: The library is written in for C++14.
-Using higher versions may enable additional features.
+2. **C++14**: The library is written in for Cpp 14.
+Using higher versions may enable additional features, but compatibility with Flax requires Cpp 14.
 3. **Memory Management**: The library is designed to be used in a game development environment where memory management is a critical concern.
 The library provides a set of data structures and algorithms that are designed to be efficient and flexible in terms of memory usage.
 4. **Exception Handling**: The library does not use exceptions for error handling.
-Exceptions create a significant overhead in terms of performance.
+Making the code handle them correctly enforces very strict rules and performance overhead.
 They can be used only for critical unrecoverable errors.
 5. **Memory Limits**: Allocations are limited to 4GB.
 This is a reasonable limit for most game development scenarios.
 Thus, the library uses 32-bit integers for memory sizes.
+Pointers remain 64-bit.
-6. **Move Semantics**: The library uses move semantics to avoid unnecessary copying of objects.
+6. **Move Semantics**: The library extensively uses move semantics to avoid unnecessary copying of objects.
 This is especially important for large objects such as arrays and dictionaries.
+A macro to block implicit copying is considered.

-## VI.
-Core Principles
+## IV.
+Design Principles

 ### 1. General